 Trade secrets are largely regulated by state law, meaning that there is some variation in the law from state to state.
 States may extend protections to trade secrets as long as their laws do not conflict with federal intellectual property statutes.

 A three-part test is typically applied to determine whether information may be protected by trade secret law:

 Is the information common public knowledge, or common knowledge within the industry;

 Does the information have demonstrable value; and

 Has the information been protected and maintained as confidential by its owner?

 Disclosure of information to an individual who is not an employee of a business, and is not otherwise subject to confidentiality restrictions, will usually defeat its status as a trade secret.
 When disclosure of trade secret information is made to people outside of the business that owns the secret, care should be taken to ensure that anybody who accesses the information has committed to a written nondisclosure agreement.

 In some ways, trade secrets provide less protection than patents, as it may be possible for a competitor to reverse-engineer a product to determine the secret information.
-This is the trade-off a company must make when choosing whether to try to obtain an indefinite benefit by maintaining information as a trade secret, or guaranteed exclusive use of the idea for a fixed number of years under patent law.
+That is the trade-off a company must make when choosing whether to try to obtain an indefinite benefit by maintaining information as a trade secret, versus the guaranteed exclusive use of the idea for a fixed number of years under patent law.